wagov/soc-itsm/security-operations-training/azure vm.md

    - Choose the log destination workspace.​
    - Select the categories that you want to analyze (recommended: ApplicationGatewayAccessLog, ApplicationGatewayFirewallLog, FrontdoorAccessLog, FrontdoorWebApplicationFirewallLog, WebApplicationFirewallLogs).​
    - Click Save.

+## Just In Time Access (JIT)

+You can enable JIT on a VM from the Azure virtual machines pages of the Azure portal.

+> [!TIP]
+> If a VM already has just-in-time enabled, when you go to its configuration page you'll see that just-in-time is enabled and you can use the link to open the just-in-time VM access page in Defender for Cloud, and view and change the settings.

+1. From the [Azure portal](https://portal.azure.com), search for and select **Virtual machines**.

+1. Select the virtual machine you want to protect with JIT.

+1. In the menu, select **Configuration**.

+1. Under **Just-in-time access**, select **Enable just-in-time**.

+    This enables just-in-time access for the VM using the following default settings:

+    - Windows machines:
+        - RDP port 3389
+        - Three hours of maximum allowed access
+        - Allowed source IP addresses is set to Any
+    - Linux machines:
+        - SSH port 22
+        - Three hours of maximum allowed access
+        - Allowed source IP addresses is set to Any

+1. To edit any of these values, or add more ports to your JIT configuration, use Microsoft Defender for Cloud's just-in-time page:

+    1. From Defender for Cloud's menu, select **Just-in-time VM access**.

+    1. From the **Configured** tab, right-click on the VM to which you want to add a port, and select edit.

+        Image TODO

+    1. Under **JIT VM access configuration**, you can either edit the existing settings of an already protected port or add a new custom port.

+    1. When you've finished editing the ports, select **Save**.

+For further information on [Just In Time Access](https://docs.microsoft.com/en-us/azure/defender-for-cloud/just-in-time-access-overview?tabs=defender-for-container-arch-aks)